Choice

 So the parents called their son into the room, and the pastor told him he could have whichever object he wished.
 When the boy promptly picked up all three, the pastor cried out, "Heaven forbid!
 He's going to be a Jesuit!"

-My friend said which is better to have and you have to choose and he said Autism or down syndrome?
+My friend asked which is better to have, and you have to choose: autism or Down syndrome?

 As I grow older, I remember all the people I lost along the way.
 Maybe tour guide wasn't the right career choice for me...